If you’d like to quickly and conveniently report a claim, we can help:

 What if the other party sues me?
 What should I do?

-If you receive a legal summons and/or complaint, call your Velocity claims representative immediately at 1-844-VRU CLMS (844-878-2567) or 800-779-4259, and forward a copy of the summons and/or complaint, along with any other letters and documents you receive to the Velocity claims representative who is working with you on your claim.
+If you receive a legal summons and/or complaint, call your Velocity claims representative immediately at 1-844-VRU CLMS (844-878-2567) and forward a copy of the summons and/or complaint, along with any other letters and documents you receive to the Velocity claims representative who is working with you on your claim.
 It is extremely important that you get this information to us as soon as you receive it, as prompt action is required pursuant to the law and any delay could prejudice your rights or the rights of Velocity.

 Can I choose who will do repairs to my property?